Outside Consulting and Other Commitments by Faculty and Academic Professional and Administrative (P and A) Staff

 Submitting and Evaluating Requests for Outside Professional Commitments

-Outside professional commitments, other than those specified in the administrative policy as not needing to be reported, require prior approval if the prior approval threshold described above is exceeded.
+Outside professional commitments, other than those specified in the administrative policy as not needing to be reported, require prior approval.

-- The requesting individual completes an online ROC.
+- The requesting individual completes an online ROC following instructions.

 - Once completed, the online form will be routed to the designated approver (department or unit) for consideration.